bytedance/primus/docs/primus-quickstart.md

 ```

 Once again, the execution of Primus applications can be verified by either observing the logs
-through CLI or Primus UI if it has been configured start from YARN cluster UI
+through CLI or Primus UI if it has been configured starting from YARN cluster UI
 at http://localhost:8088.

 ```bash